momibun926/redmine_issue_evm/README.md

 ## Additional options
 * Explanation of EVM
 * Chart with Project Performance (SPI,CPI,CR)
-* Chart with each version
 * Select past baseline
 * Change the calculating basic date
 * Change the level of the forecast
-* Calculate EVM of assignee and choosed trackers
+* Calculate EVM of assignees, parent issues, trackers, and versions (see Screenshots)
 * Show unfinished issues

 ## workig days
 1. Excluding weekends and holidays
 2. If it is only weekends or holidays, make it a working day
-3. Use holidays gem -> Regional settings are set in the plugin setting page(Administration->plugins)
+3. Use holidays gem -> Regional settings are set in the common setting page(common setting link in contextial)

 Example)